Deborah H. Roberts

 Recent Courses: Children's Literature (COMP289); The Language of Love and Hate in the Roman Republic (LATN101)

-Interests: Greek tragedy and the tragic genre; Latin poetry; the ancient novel; the epic tradition; the classical tradition in western literature; ancient literary theory and the history of literary theory; translation studies; children's literature.
+Interests: Greek tragedy and the tragic genre; Latin poetry; the ancient novel; ancient literary theory and the history of literary theory; classical reception and translation studies; children's literature.

 Current Projects: A collaborative book, Classics and Childhood in the Twentieth Century (with Sheila Murnaghan, University of Pennsylvania)

 Current Courses: Elementary Greek (GREK001-002); Culture & Crisis in the Golden Age of Athens (CSTS119); Roman Comedy (LATN102)